SushrutVaidya/SushrutVaidya/README.md

 ## 👨‍💻 About

-Platform engineer at **Apple Ad Platforms**, keeping the Apache Airflow fleet a lot of pipelines depend on healthy across **Kubernetes (EKS)** and on-prem.
+Platform engineer at **Apple Ad Platforms (via Quest Global)**, keeping the Apache Airflow fleet a lot of pipelines depend on healthy across **Kubernetes (EKS)** and on-prem.
 I like the unglamorous parts of the job: turning a 2 a.m. incident into permanent tooling, and writing code that's honest about what it does *and* what it doesn't.

 Off the clock I build small, sharp tools and the occasional running system disguised as a portfolio.